 Uveitis (Ocular Inflammation)

 Uveitis is inflammation inside the eye and encompasses a variety of ocular conditions.
-Uveitis can affect one or both eyes and may cause eye redness, pain, light sensitivity, floaters, or blurred vision.
+It can affect one or both eyes and may cause eye redness, pain, light sensitivity, floaters, or blurred vision.

 Uveitis is categorized as follows:

-Etiologies, or causes, for uveitis can include autoimmune conditions, infections, trauma, malignancies, however, in many cases, the cause is unknown.
-Management of a patient with uveitis involves a careful clinical history, comprehensive ophthalmic examination and possible additional testing such as optical coherence tomography, fluorescein angiography and indocyanine green angiography depending on the type of uveitis.
-Uveitis is often a chronic condition, and treatment is tailored to the individual patient, anatomic location of inflammation, etiology and clinical disease severity.
-Steroids, usually in the form of eye drops or injections in or around the eye and orally are commonly used to treat inflammation.
+Etiologies, or causes, for uveitis can include autoimmune conditions, infections, trauma, and malignancies; however, in many cases, the cause is unknown.
+Management of a patient with uveitis involves a careful clinical history, comprehensive ophthalmic examination, and possible additional testing such as optical coherence tomography, fluorescein angiography, and indocyanine green angiography, depending on the type of uveitis.
+Uveitis is often a chronic condition, and treatment is tailored to the individual patient, anatomic location of inflammation, etiology, and clinical disease severity.
+Steroids (either oral, in the form of eye drops, or intraocular injections) are commonly used to treat inflammation.
 In advanced or recurrent cases, patients may also need to initiate long-term treatment with immunosuppressive medications, in which case, your retina specialist will work closely with a rheumatologist to determine the best therapeutic options.

 For more information on uveitis, we welcome you to view the American Academy of Ophthalmology page.
 Please click here.